ramenhut/recurrent-neural-network/README.md

     python rnn.py

+A Keras based implementation is also provided, which may be run using the following command:

+    python rnn-keras.py

 When training with the complete works of Shakespeare, this network produces results such as the following, after a few epochs:

     Two are pardoned a life, that every clap is his church.